lo-windigo/florrie/INSTALL.md

 - strips

 From there, you should be able to continue with the install process by simply visiting your web site in your browser.
+Florrie will walk you through the install process from there.